Events - Cancelling an event

 Cancelling the events

-The button_in and button_out events need to be cancelled on the layer that is "in their way" when they are trying to work, and this layer is the button.
-So select the button layer, go to the Animation tab, and make sure the Mouse enter and Mouse leave fields are visible.
+The button_out events need to be cancelled on the layer that is "in its way" when it's trying to work, and this layer is the button.
+So select the button layer, go to the Animation tab, and make sure the Mouse enter field is visible.

 When you hover over the the button, there is a mouse leave happening in your image layer, therefore what you need to do is to cancel the button_out event when the mouse enters the button layer.
 So simply write "cancel-button_out" (without the quote signs) to the Mouse enter field.